langchain-ai/langchain-ibm/README.md

 - Copy `tests/integration_tests/.env.example` to `tests/integration_tests/.env`
 - Set variables in `tests/integration_tests/.env` file, e.g `WATSONX_APIKEY`

-Additionally, it's important to note that some integration tests may require certain environment variables to be set, such as `PROJECT_ID`.
+Additionally, it's important to note that some integration tests may require certain environment variables to be set, such as `WATSONX_PROJECT_ID`.
 Be sure to set any required environment variables before running the tests to ensure they run correctly.

 ### Coverage